novaitdevteam/nova.docs/docs/components/novabotconnector.md

 	> • Typing indicators not supported for bots

+- Optimized deployment of new component versions with daemon process manager [:clipboard: NOV-253] [NOV-253]

 ####Bug Fixes
 - *WeChat*: changed processing of media data [:clipboard: NOV-39] [NOV-39]
 - *Facebook*: fixed receiving of additional user information from new users [:clipboard: NOV-215] [NOV-215]